MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 Because we **subclassed** `UITableViewDataSource` and `UITableViewDelegate` in **extensions** for the `FeedViewController`, we can set the `feedTableView`'s data source to be the `FeedViewController`.

 > [action]
-> Set the delegate and datasource for the table view by typing the following code in your `viewDidLoad`:
+> Set the `delegate` and `dataSource` for the table-view by typing the following code in your `viewDidLoad`:
 >
 > ```swift
 > feedTableView.dataSource = self
 > feedTableView.delegate = self
 > ```

 The table view is fully connected and working.
-You can run the app to see the one cell created thanks to the lines of code we put in the UITableViewDataSource.
+You can run the app to see the one cell created thanks to the lines of code we put in the `UITableViewDataSource`.